sisterai/estate-assistant-system/README.md

 ## Contact

-For any questions or inquiries, please contact the [repository maintainer](https://github.com/hoangsonww) or open an issue in the repository.
+For any questions or inquiries, please contact the [repository maintainer](https://github.com/hoangsonww) or open an issue in the repository [here](https://github.com/hoangsonww/EstateWise-Chapel-Hill-Chatbot/issues).
+You're also welcome to join our ongoing discussions [at this link](https://github.com/hoangsonww/EstateWise-Chapel-Hill-Chatbot/discussions).

 ## Acknowledgments